10 BEST Things To Do In Ushuaia, Argentina In 2026

 - Difficulty: Challenging

 You will also see some horses on the trail, beautiful horses!
-And pass through areas in the Andorra forest which looks magical.
+And pass through areas in the Andorra forest which looks magical (right out of a fairy tale).

 7. Tierra Del Fuego National Park